chukwukap/space/README.md

 ## Oneliner

-**Sonic Space is the live audio playground for Farcaster—where creators and communities connect, tip, and thrive in real time.**
+**TipSpace is the live audio playground for Farcaster—where creators and communities connect, tip, and thrive in real time.**

 ---

 ## Vision

 A world where **every voice is its own economy**.
-Sonic Space is building the sound layer for web-native communities: borderless, permissionless, and powered by the wallets we already carry.
+TipSpace is building the sound layer for web-native communities: borderless, permissionless, and powered by the wallets we already carry.

 ---

 ## The Story

 Creators have always owned the conversation—until the platform steps between and skims the value.
-Sonic Space makes the middleman vanish.
+TipSpace makes the middleman vanish.
 Your voice goes straight to your community; their love flows straight to your wallet.
 No gatekeepers, no ads, no algorithm rolling the dice on your reach.

-> “In my first Sonic Space I made more in 30 minutes than a month of ad revenue.” – **@0xPodcast**
+> “In my first TipSpace I made more in 30 minutes than a month of ad revenue.” – **@0xPodcast**

 ---